RiiConnect24/Wii-Guide/_pages/Hardmod-Downgrade.md

 The version of autofirm used in this guide was modified from [Reboot.ms](https://www.reboot.ms/forum/threads/2403/)'s autofirm which was modified from '[Raugo](https://gbatemp.net/members/356694/)'s original autofirm ([with permission](http://archive.is/KOrWp)).
 {: .notice}

 An excellent guide to getting a hardmod can be found [here](https://gbatemp.net/threads/414498/).
+If you are on a New 3DS, read [this](https://github.com/Plailect/Guide/issues/681) before hardmodding.
 {: .notice--info}

 This is a currently working implementation of the "FIRM partitions known-plaintext" exploit detailed [here](https://www.3dbrew.org/wiki/3DS_System_Flaws).